anthonyscorrea/cmba-bylaws/docs/01-constitution-and-bylaws.md

 ## Officers

 ### Designation
 The officers of the League shall be a Commissioner, a Treasurer, and a Secretary.
 All offices shall be filled by an affirmative vote of the Board on an annual basis.
 Other Officers may be created by the Directors at their discretion.
+Officers may be, but are not required to be, a Director of the Board.
 Officers may serve successive terms.

 ### Resignation and Removal